Lessons

 - If you're at a lesson but you're not the student or practice partner (like a sibling), and the app does not distract the student, YES.
 If the app makes sounds, or if the app distracts the student, NO.

 - Are there performances?
 All students are expected to attend recitals or group concerts and perform at least once a year.
 (More if possible!)
 Group classes also perform together on larger concerts, once or twice a year.
-During the Covid-19 pandemic, performances and recitals are held online, and students are welcome to invite family members to watch our online performances!
+Students are welcome to invite family members to watch our concerts!

 - What can we do to support the quality and speed of our learning?
 I strongly encourage attending local concerts and participating in a summer Suzuki institute or other summer music camp for an extra "boost" in learning, or finding supplementary online musical classes or events to support your learning - along with checking through the 8 points in the next question.